 Your child's doodles are not 'just a waste of time'.
 Read on to know the many benefits of doodling.

-In the margins of your child’s school notebooks, you may often find drawings of flowers, lines or different geometric designs.
+In the margins of your child's school notebooks, you may often find drawings of flowers, lines, or different geometric designs.
 During long lectures or boring classes, children often tend to scribble pictures of objects or people.
 Even adults are sometimes guilty of doodling during long boring meetings or conferences.
+Did you know this habit of doodling can actually benefit your child?

 Besides boosting memory power, doodling has many other cognitive benefits and enhances your child's motor skills.
 Following are some of the benefits of doodling: